yanyingwang/.emacs.d/README.md

 cd ~ && git clone git@gitlab.com:yanyingwang/.emacs.d.git
 ~~~

-2. start your emacs and wait for everything to be settled.
+2. start your emacs and wait for everything to be settled or you can change to the `build` branch and execute `tar -xvf elpa.tar`.

 ## reference